M0LTE/linbpq-builds/README.md

 For now, has an action which when manually run, pulls the linbpq source from John's git repo, builds it on Ubuntu amd64, and publishes a single release from it.

-That release runs on Ubuntu 22.04.1 LTS amd64 with just one dependency:
+That release runs on Ubuntu 22.04.1 LTS amd64 with just one dependency, so to get up and running using this binary:

 ```shell
 sudo apt install libconfig9